MahdiBM/enumerator-macro/README.md

 Although not visible when writing templates, each underlying value that is passed to the template engine has an actual type.

-In addition to [`swift-mustache`'s own "functions"/"transforms"](https://docs.hummingbird.codes/2.0/documentation/hummingbird/transforms/), `EnumeratorMacro` supports these transformations for each type:
+`EnumeratorMacro` supports these transformations for each type:

 * `String`:
   * `capitalized() -> String`: Capitalizes the first letter.